-this one’s all over the map, and was recorded during the same period as HORSEMOUTH (& OTHER BEDTIME STORIES), carrying over all the period-correct sound issues that implies (muddy acoustic guitars, some bottom-heavy mixes, and some speaker-blowing screams).
+This one’s all over the map.
+It was recorded at the same time as HORSEMOUTH (& OTHER BEDTIME STORIES), and all the period-correct sound issues are present and accounted for (muddy acoustic guitars, bottom-heavy mixes, and some speaker-blowing screams).

-it was originally intended to be a mock-live album, with me improvising a bunch of new songs in front of an imaginary audience (the size of which would depend upon how many extra tracks i had left over in any given song to overdub my own audience noise with). i must have lost interest in that idea pretty quickly, because only the first song takes that approach — patricia, a love song for a baloney/balogna sandwich. the audience mutters about how they’ve read about me and i’m supposed to be some kind of talent-less weirdo, but by the end of the song i’ve won them over through the sheer depth of my ridiculous emotion.
+The idea was to make a mock-live album, with me improvising a bunch of new songs in front of an imaginary audience, the size of which would depend on how many extra tracks I had leftover in any given song to overdub my own fake audience noise.
+I must have lost interest in that idea pretty quick, because it’s an approach that only survives on the very first song — Patricia, a love song for a baloney sandwich.
+The “audience” mutters about how they’ve read about me and I’m supposed to be some kind of talentless weirdo, but by the end of the song I’ve won them over with the depth of my ridiculous emoting.

-hypocrite shoulders finds me toying with one of the most hideously overused chord progressions of all time and trying to inject it with some weirdness. i’ve always found it amusing how the lead vocal is sung in a silly voice, while the harmonies play it completely straight. it makes for a fun juxtaposition.
+Hypocrite Shoulders dusts off one of the most overused chord progressions of all time and tries to inject it with some weirdness.
+I’ve always found it funny how the lead vocal is sung in a silly voice while the harmonies play it straight.
+Makes for some fun juxtaposition.

-thirteen lesbian kangaroos is some kind of quasi-classical/opera noodling, containing elements of “la cucaracha”, while soap head is just stupid enough to save itself, with intentionally moronic lyrics and a moronic vocal delivery to match. the wailing at the beginning of the song was actually from an entirely different track i recorded earlier that hadn’t turned out to my liking. all i remember about it now is that i was playing piano and the lyrics had something to do with school. the only bit of it i retained was that one two-second vocal moment, recording over the rest, and somehow it fits absurdly well, even though the new music is completely different from what was there before. it’s almost like my crude take on country music, with an IQ in the low double digits.
+Thirteen Lesbian Kangaroos is some kind of quasi-classical/opera noodling, containing elements of “La Cucaracha”, while Soap Head is just stupid enough to save itself, with intentionally moronic lyrics and a moronic vocal delivery to match.
+The wailing at the beginning was from a different song I recorded earlier the same day that didn’t turn out.
+All I remember about it now is that I was playing piano and the lyrics had something to do with school.
+The only bit of it I retained was that two-second vocal moment, recording over the rest, and somehow it fit, even though the new music had nothing to do with what was there before.
+The end result is almost like my crude take on modern country music, with an IQ in the low double digits.

-elsewhere there’s poetry (the last temptation of chris), another pretty neat stab at quasi-electronica (screaming cabbage), and the half-instrumental piano experiment of light in the terrace. that last one has slowly become one of my favourite songs on the cd over the years. it’s rough — you can hear me stop recording at least four times because i have no idea where i want to take the song, only to immediately realize that i liked what i was doing, and so i start recording again to develop the idea some more — but it’s got a certain something about it that i like. the last three minutes or so of the song are very explicitly influenced by john cale, and intentionally so, though my lyrics are decidedly not influenced by anything (“there was a little african goat trying to unravel himself / for he’d been caught in bubblegum for seventeen years”).
+That last one has become one of my favourite songs on the CD over the years.
+It’s rough — you can hear me stop recording at least four times because I have no idea where I want to take the song, only to decide I like what I was just doing enough to resume recording and develop the idea some more — but it’s got a certain something about it.
+The last three minutes or so are a blatant John Cale homage, though my lyrics aren’t really influenced by anything (“There was a little African goat trying to unravel himself, for he’d been caught in bubblegum for seventeen years,” goes my favourite bit).

-the old arp omni-2 synth makes its final appearance on a solo cd of mine for many years right at the end, sounding pretty nifty as it burbles away for a few seconds. why the hell did i neglect such a cool instrument for so long? no one knows for sure. it would take me until AN ABSENCE OF SWAY, ten years down the road, before i dusted it off again and realized just how much i’d missed it.
+The Arp Omni-2 synth makes its final appearance on a solo CD of mine for many years right at the end, sounding pretty nifty as it burbles away for a few seconds.
+Why did I neglect such a cool instrument for so long?
+No one knows for sure.
+It wouldn’t be until AN ABSENCE OF SWAY, ten years down the road, when I dusted it off again and realized just how much I’d missed it.

-there’s also the hidden track, wherein charles manson returns to ask me for an autograph, and i give him cancer with my eyes. good times.
+There’s also the hidden track, wherein Charles Manson returns to ask me for an autograph and I kill him with the power of my mind.
+Good times.